 Site Ref.
-Site Address Site Type (Greenfield/ Brownfield/M ixture) Site Source Site Area (Ha) Capacity (no. dwellings) SHLAA Conclusion (2014) Planning History Other Considerations Neighbourhood Plan (AECOM) Site Assessment Conclusions The site is adjacent to a listed building to the west.
+Site Address Site Type (Greenfield/ Brownfield/M ixture) Site Source Site Area (Ha) Indicative Capacity (no. dwellings) SHLAA Conclusion (2014) Planning History Other Considerations Neighbourhood Plan (AECOM) Site Assessment Conclusions The site is adjacent to a listed building to the west.
 However existing vegetation provides screening.
 BA8 Station Approach, Battle Brownfield SHLAA (2013) 0.73 0 Not suitable.
 Existing employment site near station that should remain in business use.
 However, there is scope for a comprehensive and employment led redevelopment scheme for the entire vicinity comprising sites BA66, BA8, BA43, Station Approach, access to Marley Lane, the station car parks and possibly even land immediately east of the railway line at West Blackfriars.
 Piecemeal development and/or net loss of employment floorspace would not be acceptable in planning terms and this site (or part therein) is not suitable for residential in isolation.
 Station Approach access is problematic as narrow single carriageway due to presence of parking bays on both side of the road - it therefore has potential for widening if replacement parking area can be found elsewhere in the vicinity of the station.
 Secondary access to Marley Lane via BA8 would require further investigation.
-Further investigations of the most effective use of land at Station Approach (particularly for employment floorspace) may also examine the potential to rationalise and improve car parking provision. the site being an existing brownfield site.
-Battle station is a Listed Building.
-The design of new development may need to take the setting of this Listed Building into account.
-Not suitable for housing as the existing employment use would need to remain.
-Policy EC3 of the adopted Core Strategy (2014) states 'land and premises currently (or last) in employment use will be retained in such use unless it is demonstrated that there is no reasonable prospect of its continued use for employment purposes'.
-Therefore, as the site is in existing active employment use, it would be against adopted policy to redevelop the site for housing.
-However, if the site is demonstrated not to be viable for economic use then the site can be considered for a mixed use scheme, as outlined in Policy EC3.
-BA11 Land at Blackfriars (includes Greenfield SHLAA (2013) 7.3 (all three 250 A suitable and developable site and also a live application site.
+Further investigations of the most effective use of land at Station Approach (particularly for employment floorspace) may also examine the potential to rationalise and improve car parking provision.
+None relevant. brownfield site.
+Battle station is a Listed Building. existing employment use would need to remain.
+Policy EC3 of the adopted Core Strategy (2014) states 'land and premises currently (or last) in employment use will be retained in such use unless it is demonstrated that there is no reasonable prospect BA11 Land at Blackfriars (includes Greenfield SHLAA (2013) 7.3 (all three 250 A suitable and developable site and also a live application site.
 RR/2007/1896/P - Outline application Outline erection of up to 245 dwellings - The site has previously been allocated in the Local Plan in 2006.
 The reason why previous applications failed was the to allocate the site by the Council, and now the recent funding